 - Optimize feed value.
-Using inoculants allows the forage to rapidly reach a pH level where protein-degrading bacteria are inhibited.
-This results in improved protein values in grass silage.
+Using inoculants allows the forage to reach a pH level where protein-degrading bacteria are inhibited rapidly.
+This results in improved protein retention in grass silage.

 - Optimize intake.
 Inoculants limit production of unpalatable elements, such as biogenic amines.

 - Improve safety.
 Listeria and butyric spores are sensitive to a low pH.
 With a rapid acidification, there is less opportunity for these microorganisms to develop.

 - Reduce losses.
 Inoculants containing both homo- and heterofermentative lactic acid bacteria reduce dry matter (DM) loss by accelerating the acidification process.
 Thy also produce anti-fungicidal properties, which reduce losses caused by yeasts and molds as well as heating at the silage face after opening.

 Bacterial forage inoculants generally contain efficient (homofermentative) LAB such as Lactobacillus plantarum, Pediococcus acidilactici or Pediococcus pentosaceus.
 These LAB help increase the rate of pH drop and decrease the production of acetic and butyric acids.